Aunt Dahlia: Milady's Boudoir

 Milady's Boudoir is a fictional weekly newspaper for women, of which Aunt Dahlia is the proprietor.
 According to Bertie, each issue costs sixpence.
 Milady's Boudoir is probably based on The Lady, Britain's oldest weekly women's magazine.
-(The Lady was managed by David Freeman-Mitford, the father-in-law of Sir Oswald Mosley who inspired another Wodehouse character, Roderick Spode.)
+In the story Clustering Round Young Bingo, the office of Milady's Boudoir is described as being located in "one of those rummy streets in the Covent Garden neighbourhood", the same part of London as The Lady, which between 1885 and 2019 was headquartered in Bedford Street, Covent Garden.

 Milady's Boudoir (and not "Madame's Nightshirt", as Dahlia's husband Tom Travers insists on calling it) never sold well and only stayed in business because Tom Travers reluctantly paid the bills.

 Aunt Dahlia ran the paper for three (according to Bertie) or four (according to Dahlia and Bertie) years before selling the magazine to Mr Trotter of Liverpool in Jeeves and the Feudal Spirit.
 In the following novel Jeeves in the Offing, the magazine "had recently been sold to a mug up Liverpool way", and Dahlia mentions that there was a short story in each issue, adding that "in seventy per cent of those short stories the hero won the heroine's heart by saving her dog or her cat or whatever foul animal she happened to possess."